Brief 8: Moving Pictures

 You must use one of the two selected audio clips and you may not re-order the content or further edit the transcript in order to suit your work; however, you may add up to 5 seconds to the overall length of the audio clip if you wish to have an introduction or conclusion.

-File A: ‘Not Enough Time’ by Tiffany Dufu (Excerpt length: 1:00 minutes, originally recorded on 6 April 2017)
+File A: ‘Living and dying’ by Michael Buerk (Excerpt length: 1:09 minutes, originally recorded on x)

 Please note: this is an excerpt from the brief, for the full text and information, please download the brief.